-We store a 365-day cookie on your computer for this website's privacy notification which is for General Data Protection Regulation (GDPR) compliance.
+We store a 365-day cookie on your computer for this privacy notification which is for General Data Protection Regulation (GDPR) compliance.

 Our online shop is created with Shopify.com—an e-commerce platform—that stores cookies on your computer to create your shopping cart.

 If you buy from us, you enter payment and shipping information into a secure Shopify.com component (and if you pay with PayPal, PayPal.com stores cookies).